PhD Support Group

 It was great to not feel alone.
 I felt like I could share my problems without judgement.
 I now feel confident that I will be successful in the PhD.
 Even if I didn't have a problem to share in a particular week it was useful to listen and help others.— PhD Support Group participant

-Each PhD support group will run for 8 weekly sessions on Thursdays from 11.00am to 12.15pm, initially online, with a maximum of 8 participants in each group.
-You are expected to attend all 8 sessions and an individual appointment with the facilitators before you join any group.
+Each support group will run at the Mile End campus for 8 weekly sessions on Thursdays from 11.00am to 12.30pm, with a maximum of 9 participants in each group.
+You are expected to attend all 8 sessions of your allocated group.
+You are also expected to attend an individual appointment with the facilitators before you join any group.

 Places will be offered on a first come, first served basis.